Kutzenhausen, Bas-Rhin: Toponymy

 From Goten hause, a possession of the nearby abbey of Wissembourg; another Kutzenhausen was located near Drusenheim and probably owes its name to the former abbey of Arnulfsau.
 In the past, the abbeys were also called Goten hause, an old form spelt Chuzichusi.

 History

-The municipality of Kutzenhausen originated from the former bailliage and, at the beginning of the 19th century, included the towns of Niederkutzenhausen and Feldbach, now the village of Kutzenhausen, Oberkutzenhausen, Merkwiller and Hoelschloch.
-In 1888, these two districts formed the new commune of Merkwiller, and Kutzenhausen was transferred from the arrondissement of Wissembourg to the arrondissement of Haguenau-Wissembourg on 1 January 2015.
+The municipality of Kutzenhausen originated from a former bailiwick (Note: In 1789, during the French Revolution, the bailiwick was converted to a commune.) and, at the beginning of the 19th century, included the towns of Niederkutzenhausen and Feldbach (now the village of Kutzenhausen), Oberkutzenhausen, Merkwiller and Hoelschloch.
+In 1888, these two districts formed the new commune of Merkwiller consisting of Merkwiller and Hoelschloch.
+Oberkutzenhausen was its own commune until the early 1790s.
+On 1 January 2015, Kutzenhausen was transferred from the arrondissement of Wissembourg to the arrondissement of Haguenau-Wissembourg.

 In France, the first oil wells (mainly oil sands) were sunk in Kutzenhausen.
 Oil production, together with a refinery, continued until the 1970s.